iglee/markovprediction-protein-coding/README.md

 For MLE approximation and assumptions of conditional probability calculation, please refer to the report HW5_MMs.pdf

 ## How to run

+The train model script will be used for training the markov model, as well as scoring against the test set and plotting results.
+The train script can be run as follows:

 ```
 python train_model.py -longl 1400 \
                       -shortl 50 \
                       -k 5 \
                       -pseudo 1
 ```
+`longl` is the length of long ORF frames (i.e. in this case, ORF of length greater than 1400 is considered a long ORF), `shortl` is the length of short ORF frames (i.e. ORFs of length shorter than 50 is considered short ORF), `k` is the markov model parameter, and `pseudo` is the pseudocount added for MLE approximation of probability.

 For more details, please read the report HW5_MMs.pdf.
-The report contains run output, detailed MLE approximation calculations and assumptions, and plots.
+The report contains run output, detailed MLE approximation calculations and assumptions, plots, and summary of results and findings.